Markov-Andrey/Sweet-Castle/README.md

 ### JavaScript
 - **Alpine JS** - working with js inside html-file
 - **Flowbite** - plugin for Tailwind that allows you to create dynamic components using JS

+# Frontend features
+1. Order style changes depending on the status

 # Backend features
 1. Factories and seeds are used to fill the base